groupdocs-signature/GroupDocs.Signature-Products/english/signature/java/_index.md

         content: |
           Using GroupDocs.Signature for Java API you can apply barcode and QR-code Signatures to supported file formats.
 GroupDocs.Signature for Java supports a huge range of barcode encoding types to cater to most requirements.
 The supported barcode encoding types include, Code 11, Code 128, Code 16K/32, Databar codes, GS1 Codeblock, ISBN, ISMN, ISSN, ITF16, Pdf147, EAN8, EAN13, EAN14, UPCA, UPCE, ITF14, Code39 Standard, and Code39 Extended.

           Similarly GroupDocs.Signature for Java API allows you to use QR-code types, such as, QR, Aztec, and Data Matrix.
-Supported QR-Code encoding types include, Aztec, DataMatrix, GS1 DataMatrix, and GS1 QR.‎‎
+Supported QR-Code encoding types include, Aztec, DataMatrix, GS1 DataMatrix, and GS1 QR.

       # more_feature_loop
       - title: "Search Signatures & Certificates"